morgade/grow-budget-advisor/README.md

 As the user informs goals and budgeting itens, the application shows valuable information and tips.

-In order to keep our schedule safe we decide to mock most of the data and simplify the architecture, making it monolithical but with a hint of a microservices architecture.
+In order to keep our schedule safe we decide to mock most of the data and simplify the architecture, making it monolithic but with a hint of a microservices architecture.

 The project focused on defining the concept and a architecture for a financial advisor that uses bank transactions information to posts charts and tips in a dashboard to support the user in the pursuit of her goals.